slaclab/lcls-tools/README.md

-# CAUTION: This repository is a WORK IN PROGRESS!
+# CAUTION: This repo is now archived.
+Please see slac-tools () for future developments.
-## THESE TOOLS ARE IN VARIOUS STAGES OF DEVELOPMENT.
-You are welcome to submit an issue or pull request for any improvements you would like to see or make.

 # About
 Various tools to support high level application development at LCLS using python.
 This is an effort to maintain a single repo that can be referenced for development.